 AQI is a color-coded, simplified index for reporting daily air quality.
-The EPA’s AQI index can help inform questions during smokey/smoggy days – “Should I keep my asthmatic child home from school?” or “Will the soccer game be canceled” or “Do I need to wear a mask?”
+The EPA’s AQI index can help inform questions during smokey/smoggy days such as, “Should I keep my asthmatic child home from school?”, “Will the soccer game be canceled” or “Do I need to wear a mask?”

 “It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
 The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.
 EPA calculates the AQI for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.” source

 What is Particulate Pollution – specifically 2.5 PM?

 If the sky looks hazy, that is particle pollution, a mixture of solid particles and liquid droplets found in the air.
 Some particles are large enough to be seen with the naked eye; others are so small they are measured using an electron microscope.
 At Healthy Building Science we count 2.5 PM particulate pollution with our Lighthouse Laser Counter.
 These particles can be made up of hundreds of different chemicals.

 |Driving south in our RV, searching for cleaner air during the Paradise Fire.||Monitoring particulate air pollution on the road, with our Lighthouse Particle Counter during the Paradise Fire smoke wave.|